GregSchiemer/SatGam/README.md

 ```
 ## Getting Started

-### How to create and use SatGam HTTPS certificates on the MacBook server for the AX73 concert network
+### How to create and use HTTPS certificates on the SatGam Server for the concert network

 This guide assumes SatGam lives at: